Religion Unplugged

 “Sean,” he said.
 “Something has really been bothering me.
 I don’t know why, but I can’t stop thinking that you’re supposed to come to India.”

 I raised my eyebrows: Okay, Lord.
 I hear you.
 We planned the trip with great care.
 Because of government restrictions on Christian missionaries, I not only had to mask the purpose of my visit, but I also could not travel directly to Manipur.
-The attitude of the state government is overtly hostile toward Christians in that region and they likely would have denied my visa.
-But even if I was allowed passage, to get to the refugees from the airport I would need to cross an active war zone in enemy territory.
+The attitude of the state government is overtly hostile toward Christians in that region, and it likely would have denied my visa.
+But even if I was allowed passage, to get to the refugees from the airport, I would need to cross an active war zone in enemy territory.
 We needed another solution.

 Mang had been correct.
 No one cared about his people’s suffering.
 Or maybe, too few in the West knew?